bharatUSAA/bbu-gf/docs/faq.md

 The Bedrock Consortium is a [Linux Foundation](https://www.linuxfoundation.org) project that supports the operation of the Bedrock Business Utility (the “Utility” or "BBU"), an independent self-governed and self-sustainable public identity utility.

-The members of the Bedrock Consortium represent a collection of international private sector companies and other organizations that operate and manage the Utility.
+The members of the Bedrock Consortium represent a collection of international private sector companies and other organizations that utilize, operate and manage the Utility.
 The Bedrock Consortium, a directed fund of the Linux Foundation (“LF”), serves the purpose of raising, budgeting and spending funds in support of the Utility and the Bedrock Technical Project , which is tasked with the mission of supporting the technical needs of the  Utility.

 LF Governance Networks, Inc., a Delaware non-profit corporation, supports the Utility by executing the various agreements relating to the management of, or transacting with, the Utility.